 WAB Windenergie-Agentur is a network that facilitates partnerships and the sharing of expertise within the offshore wind energy sector and acts as its regional point of contact.

-All businesses – other than those that are already specialists in the digital world – are busy with their digital strategies.
+Companies in all sectors are busy with their digital strategies.
 Work 4.0, process optimisation, new technology environments and changing markets: these are all important competitive factors for companies of all sizes.
-Large companies operate their own innovation labs in Bremen, such as BLG's Digilab or ArcelorMittal's Digilab.
+Corporations operate their own innovation labs in Bremen, such as BLG's Digilab or ArcelorMittal's Digilab.
 In addition, the Digital Hub Industry is a unique place that combines science and practice in one place.

 Small and medium-sized enterprises can find support and funding opportunities in many places in Bremen, such as at the Mittelstand 4.0 Kompetenzzentrum.
-It is one of 23 centres across Germany that are funded by the Federal Ministry for Economic Affairs and Energy.
-The centre is the first port of call for companies looking for assistance in delivering digital transformation.
+It is one of 236 centres across Germany that are funded by the Federal Ministry for Economic Affairs and Energy.
+As the first point of contact, the centre helps to implement the digital transformation in the company.

-There are around 1,800 creative companies in Bremen employing more than 10,000 people, including international players such as Urban Screen.
+There are around 1,800 creative companies in Bremen employing more than 10,000 people.
 The districts of Überseestadt, Neustadt and Ostertor are the hotspots of the creative industry.
 Young talent is fostered at the University of the Arts in Bremen’s Speicher XI building.

 nordmedia finances film projects across Lower Saxony and Bremen.
 The organisation supports film and media makers through funding, workshops and networking events, and is represented in Bremen by a regional office in the Weserhaus building.